 - Your time frame (i.e., when you need a response by).

-(1) I will let you know if I’m available to respond or if I’m busy.
+(1) I will let you know if I’m available or if I’m busy.
 I will also indicate that I am busy if your inquiry takes a while to respond to and won’t be available in the time frame you’ve requested.